eubide/sandbox_mariadb/README.md

-# ProxySQL with Maria
+# ProxySQL with MariaDB

-This vagrant provision a proxysql instace with 3 Maria Galera nodes and 2 ProxySQL instances in cluster mode.
+This vagrant provision a proxysql instace with N MariaDB Galera nodes and M ProxySQL instances in cluster mode.

-You can adjust the number of Maria nodes you want for your pxc by editing `number_of_nodes` on  `Vagrantfile`.
+You can adjust the number of MariaDB nodes you want for your pxc by editing `number_of_nodes` on  `Vagrantfile`.
 Same goes for number of ProxySQL instances, adjust `number_of_proxies`.

 IP's are created based on `base_ip` + `first_ip` from `Vagrantfile`.
 For example, if you want your ups to start at 192.168.10.10 adjust the variables as follow: